bryanl/RandyLab/README.md

 Portions of the code are based on "Beginning Android Games" and other random websites I've seen on the Internet.
 Soon there will be a license for this mess, but for now I would not encourage anyone to run this as it may slap your momma, kick your dog, or start thermonuclear war.

+According to the Scotts, randy could mean, "having a coarse manner."
+This project is rough around the edges.
+I wouldn't advise taking it too seriously.